MirkoSk/UnityProjectTemplate3D/Assets/Plugins/Surge/ReadMe.txt

 Spline
 Powerful and elegant tools for visualing a spline, moving objects along a complex path, controlling particles systems and more!

+Collider Button
+A unified button solution that operates as expected across any and all platforms from mobile to virtual reality.

+Chooser
+The complete solution for identifying and responding to pointing or gazing.